intelowlproject/IntelOwl/docs/source/Advanced-Usage.md

 If you like, you could use Amazon SES for sending automated emails.

+First, you need to configure the environment variable `AWS_SES` to `True` to enable it.
-You have to add some credentials for AWS: if you have IntelOwl deployed on the AWS infrastructure, you can use IAM credentials: to allow that just set `AWS_IAM_ACCESS` to `True`.
-If that is not the case, you have to set both `AWS_ACESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`
+Then you have to add some credentials for AWS: if you have IntelOwl deployed on the AWS infrastructure, you can use IAM credentials: to allow that just set `AWS_IAM_ACCESS` to `True`.
+If that is not the case, you have to set both `AWS_ACESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
 Additionally, if you are not using the default AWS region of us-east-1, you need to specify your `AWS_REGION`